Divyansh1506/Git-Github/README.md

 17. git log <br>
 show all commit in the current branch.

-18. git log branchA..branchB
+18. git log branchA..branchB <br>
 show the commit on branchB that are not on branchA.

-19. git diff branchA..branchB
+19. git diff branchA..branchB <br>
 show the diff of what is in branchB that are not on branchA.